-- Why is spending so much more on healthcare than other countries a problem? - What can Americans not buy because of high spending on healthcare? - What factors other than healthcare affect a population's health? - Does this evidence suggest that the American healthcare system is not efficient? - What are social determinants of health?
+- Why is spending so much more than other countries a problem? - What can Americans not buy because of high spending on healthcare? - What factors other than healthcare affect population health? - Does this evidence suggest that the American healthcare system is not efficient? - What are the most important social determinants of health?